svp893/Philip-Portfolio/README.md

 <li>The range of colors made it difficult to quickly ascertain what percentage of people are worried</li>
 <li>The title of the visualization is only the question asked in the survey, without context provided in the article, it is difficult to know the takeaway from people’s responses and how it connects to the bigger picture</li>
+<li>The language of the visualization suggests that this graph is intended for the general public who is curious about Monkeypox</li>
 <li>There is too much text, and in varying font colors, that further hinder the perceptibility</li>
 <li>Having the date of the survey be referenced in the footer is extremely helpful for reliability as it shows the relevancy </li>
 <li>The comparison of COVID-19 and Monkeypox is not clearly explained through the title and leaves the audience to infer why there is a comparison</li>